dudikeleti/Roslyn/README.md

 Hence, it may be that part of the code will seem redundant.
 I kept the query as is, without removing any redundant parts.

-2 - Rewrite that take an instance method and convert it to a static method
+2 - Rewriter that take an instance method and convert it to a static method